 I was inspired to taste this particular bottle following Jason Wilson's glowing review in the extraordinary and comprehensive coverage of the Armagnac in Vinous those week.
 It did not disappoint.

 Fantastic as a digestif.
-Pairs very nicely with dried fruit, chocolate and cream. — a year ago
+Pairs very nicely with dried fruit, chocolate and cream. — 2 years ago

 My rating is for the 25 year bottling.
 An interesting copper color.
 Powerful nose of oak, caramel, and custard.
 On the palate caramel, vanilla, oak, spice and custard with a hint of lemon and bread dough.
 The finish is long acid, more caramel and oak.
 Fabulous and dangerously smooth. — a year ago

 I can only say wow and thank you! — a year ago

 Oxidized, sherry like, salted nuts.
-22 years in the barrel will do that! — a year ago
+22 years in the barrel will do that! — 2 years ago